typhdotcom/diaspora/README.md

 Closed-form Betti numbers for the complete graph K_n.

 The complete graph is the maximally connected structure: every vertex is adjacent to every other.
-This file proves its first Betti number has a beautiful closed form:
+This file proves its first Betti number has the closed form:

 ```
 b₁(K_n) = (n-1)(n-2)/2